Plotter: History

 Plotters were also used in the Create-A-Card kiosks that were available for a while in the greeting card area of supermarkets that used the HP 7475 six-pen plotter.

 Plotters are used primarily in technical drawing and CAD applications, where they have the advantage of working on very large paper sizes while maintaining high resolution.
 Another use has been found by replacing the pen with a cutter, and in this form plotters can be found in many garment and sign shops.

 Changing the color or width of a line required the plotter to change pens.
 This was either done manually on small plotters, but more typically the plotter would have a magazine of four or more pens which could be automatically mounted.

-A niche application of plotters is in creating tactile images for visually handicapped people on special thermal cell paper.
+A niche application of plotters is in creating tactile images for people with visual impairment on special thermal cell paper.

 Unlike other printer types, pen plotter speed is measured by pen speed and acceleration rate, instead of by page printing speed.
 A pen plotter's speed is primarily limited by the type of pen used, so the choice of pen is a key factor in pen plotter output speed.
 Indeed, most modern pen plotters have commands to control slewing speed, depending on the type of pen currently in use.

 There are many types of plotter pen, some of which are no longer mass-produced.
 Technical pen tips are often used, many of which can be renewed using parts and supplies for manual drafting pens.
 Early HP flatbed and grit wheel plotters used small, proprietary fiber-tipped or plastic nib disposable pens.

 One type of plotter pen uses a cellulose fiber rod inserted through a circular foam tube saturated with ink, with the end of the rod sharpened into a conical tip.
 As the pen moves across the paper surface, capillary wicking draws the ink from the foam, down the rod, and onto the paper.
 As the ink supply in the foam is depleted, the migration of ink to the tip begins to slow down, resulting in faint lines.
 Slowing the plotting speed will allow the lines drawn by a worn-out pen to remain dark, but the fading will continue until the foam is completely depleted.
 Also, as the fiber tip pen is used, the tip slowly wears away on the plotting medium, producing a progressively wider, smudged line.

 Ball-point plotter pens with refillable clear plastic ink reservoirs are available.
 They do not have the fading or wear effects of fiber pens, but are generally more expensive and uncommon.
 Also, conventional ball-point pens can be modified to work in most pen plotters.